steveschmitt/phaser3demo/SETUP.md

 Download and install [git](https://git-scm.com/downloads), the source-code management tool.
 This will enable you to pull and push code from the shared repository on GitHub.

 During installation, there will be many options for you to check.
 You can just use the defaults (whatever is already checked).
+You can see [this blog post](https://phoenixnap.com/kb/how-to-install-git-windows) for step-by-step instructions.

 After it's installed, you should be open a command prompt and run: